spxak1/weywot/guides/bt_dualboot.md

 ## 7.0 Finding the Windows Key and connecting a BT mouse (Logitech MX Anywhere 3)

 With mice, the pairing involves a couple more steps.
+Pair the mice to Linux first, then reboot to Windows, pair it again with Windows.

+Note for MX users: Use the same device number (button at the bottom of mouse).
+If you use different numbers, you don't need this guide (but you have to change from one device to the other using the button in different operating systems).

 First find the mouse's BT MAC address.

 ~~~
 otheos@weywot:~$ bluetoothctl devices